Schofields - East

 Is the Schofields - East area keeping up with housing demand?

 With the population expected to increase by 57,783 people by 2041, around 19,261 new dwellings will be necessary.
-Recent approval levels appear broadly sufficient to meet these forecasts, considering the census average of 3.0 persons per dwelling.
+Recent approval levels may be insufficient to meet these forecasts, considering the census average of 3.0 persons per dwelling.
+This indicates potential housing shortages if current approval trends continue.

 What has been the trend in development approvals over the past five years?